 4 Corners Republican Women’s Club meets at 11:30 a.m. at the Cortez Elk’s Lodge.
 Info: 565-2197.

 Monthly Civil Air Patrol Senior Squadron’s monthly meeting, 6:30 p.m., First Baptist Church of Mancos, 150 N. Walnut St. Call 970-759-7012.

-Suicide Support Group, 6:15 p.m.
+Bereavement Support Group for anyone dealing with a sudden, accidental, suicidal or traumatic death event at 5:15 p.m.
 Hospice of Montezuma, 1345 S. Broadway, Cortez.
 Info: 565-4400.

-Free medical care, Tuesday from 1 to 1:30 p.m., St. Barnabas Church, 110 W. North St., Cortez.
-Call 565-4436 to schedule or show up.
+Free medical care, Tuesday 1 – 1:30 p.m., St. Barnabas Church, 110 W. North St., Cortez.
+Call 565-4436 to schedule, or show up.
 Limited primary and pediatric care.